Peter Pirolli

 Peter received his doctorate in cognitive psychology from Carnegie Mellon University in 1985.
 He received a bachelor’s degree in psychology and anthropology from Trent University.
 He has been elected as a Fellow of the American Association for the Advancement of Science, the American Psychological Association, the Association for Psychological Science, the National Academy of Education, and the ACM Computer-Human Interaction Academy.

 Peter is the author of “Information Foraging Theory: Adaptive Interaction with Information.”
-Peter is currently an Associate Editor for Human Computer Interaction.
-For publications please visit my personal website.
+For publications please visit Peter’s personal website.